 The main question driving my work is: What is dark matter?

 As a theoretical dark matter (astro)physicist, my methods for answering this question involve making predictions for experiments and observations for particular models of dark matter and galaxy evolution physics.
 I like to use both analytic and computational methods (often involving the supercomputers at the Ohio Supercomputer Center) to make my predictions.
-Because of my eagerness (impatience?) to test my predictions, my research operation has an increasing observational footprint.
+Because of my eagerness (impatience?) to test these predictions, my research operation has an increasing observational footprint.
 As such, I am now the lead of the LBT-SONG survey, a member of the MADCASH collaboration, an external collaborator of the Dark Energy Survey, a member of the Merian weak lensing survey, and a member of the DESC of the LSST survey at the Rubin Observatory.
 Members of my research group are active in both theory and observations, and at the interfaces of dark-matter physics, galaxy evolution, and cosmic-ray astrophysics.